gwhitney/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/chart-of-accounts.md

 > Home > Accounting > Accounting Masters > Chart of Accounts

 ## 1. How to Create/Edit Accounts
 ERPNext comes with a standard set Chart of Accounts.
-Instead of creating/modifying, you can also use the [Chart of Accounts Importer](/docs/user/manual/en/setting-up/chart-of-accounts-importer) tool.
+Instead of creating/modifying, you can also use the [Chart Importer](/docs/user/manual/en/setting-up/chart-importer) tool.
 Note that the existing Chart of Accounts will be overwritten when this tool is used.

 1. Go to the Chart of Accounts list.